bnnyng/garden/content/literature-notes/@2020clarke-doaneMorality.md

 # Key terms

 - **Pluralism:** “pluralism about an area $F$ is that any $F$-like theory that we may have *easily adopted* is true of the entities which it is about, independent of human minds of languages.”
+- **Relativism:** an anti-realist position attributed to Gilbert Harman, according to which “there is no non-trivial fact” as to whether a theory or framework is true (19).
 - **A priori belief:** a belief that is justified (i.e., rational or reasonable) independent of experience.
 - **”Pure” mathematical truths:** mathematical truths that contain only mathematical predicates.
 - **Epistemic closure:** “if $X$ knows [within some theory] that $P$, and $X$ knows that $P$ implies that $Q$, then $X$ knows that $Q$” (55).
 For example, “if epistemic closure is true, and we know that we have hands, then we must know that we are not brains in vats.”